saltiniroberto/pantheon/docs/Configuring-Pantheon/Consensus-Mechanisms.md

 * 4-6, 1 Byzantine node is tolerated
 * 7-9, 2 Byzantine nodes are tolerated

-Clique features a probabilistic consensus protocol (à la Nakamoto) where forks are possible but the deeper a block is in the chain, the more probable is that the block is final (i.e. it will not be part of a reorganization ever).
+Clique features a probabilistic consensus protocol (like Ethash) where forks are possible but the deeper a block is in the chain, the more probable is that the block is final (i.e. it will not be part of a reorganization ever).
 Also, the higher the network latency is, the more depth is required for a block to be considered stable.